-Alice in a cabbage field supported by Action Against Hunger in the Democratic Republic of Congo..
+Alice in a cabbage field in the Democratic Republic of Congo.

 Food security

 Everyone should have enough nutritious food to eat.
-But millions of people live with food insecurity and hunger.
-So what is it and why does it happen?
+But 333 million people live in food insecurity across the world.

 What is food security and food insecurity?